BugiDev/react-native-calendar-strip/README.md

 #### Props / API
 This is the list of all the props you can pass to the component so that you can customize it:
 ###### Initial data and onDateSelected handler
-  * startingDate: React.PropTypes.any - Date to be used for centering the calendar/showing the week based on that date.
+  * startingDate: PropTypes.any - Date to be used for centering the calendar/showing the week based on that date.
 It is internaly wrapped by `moment` so it accepts both `Date` and `moment Date`.
-  * selectedDate: React.PropTypes.any - Date to be used as pre selected Date.
+  * selectedDate: PropTypes.any - Date to be used as pre selected Date.
 It is internaly wrapped by `moment` so it accepts both `Date` and `moment Date`.
-  * onDateSelected: React.PropTypes.func - Function to be used as a callback when a date is selected.
+  * onDateSelected: PropTypes.func - Function to be used as a callback when a date is selected.
 It returns `moment Date`
-  * onWeekChanged: React.PropTypes.func - Function to be used as a callback when a week is changed.
+  * onWeekChanged: PropTypes.func - Function to be used as a callback when a week is changed.
 It returns `moment Date`
-  * useIsoWeekday: React.PropTypes.bool - start week on ISO day of week (default true).
+  * useIsoWeekday: PropTypes.bool - start week on ISO day of week (default true).
 If false, starts week on _startingDate_ parameter.
-  * minDate: React.PropTypes.any - minimum date that the calendar may navigate to.
+  * minDate: PropTypes.any - minimum date that the calendar may navigate to.
 A week is allowed if minDate falls within the current week.
-  * maxDate: React.PropTypes.any - maximum date that the calendar may navigate to.
+  * maxDate: PropTypes.any - maximum date that the calendar may navigate to.
 A week is allowed if maxDate falls within the current week.
-  * datesWhitelist: React.PropTypes.array - Dates that are enabled (accepts both `Date` and `moment Date`).
+  * datesWhitelist: PropTypes.array - Dates that are enabled (accepts both `Date` and `moment Date`).
 Ranges may be specified with an object entry in the array:
   ```
   // Date range format
   {